Neloreck/dreamplate/README.md

   - Experiment and comparison with Preact
   - Benchmark for testing?
   - Tests examples with react rendering
-  - Newest node-js + express with http2
   - Build something from wasm as experiment and use wasm-loader
-  - Source-maps fixes and investigation